slazav/data_filter/Readme.md

 Input file contains lines with multiple columns.
 Empty lines and lines started with `#` are printed to the output without changes.
-First column is "time", others are "data".
+First column is "time", it should monotonically increase, other columns are "data".
 Filter uses a single data column which can be selected with `--column` parameter.
 In averaging mode (`--avrg 1`) only this column is printed to the output, overwise original lines with all columns will be printed.

 #### Examples